Level/leveldown/README.md

 * `'cacheSize'` *(number, default: `8 * 1024 * 1024`)*: The size (in bytes) of the in-memory [LRU](http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used) cache with frequently used uncompressed block contents.

-The `callback` function will be called with no arguments when the database has been successfully opened, or with a single `error` argument if the open operation failed for any reason.
+If supplied, the `callback` function will be called with no arguments when the database has been successfully opened, or with a single `error` argument if the open operation failed for any reason.

-All 3 arguments are required.

 --------------------------------------------------------
 <a name="leveldown_close"></a>
-### leveldown#close(callback)
+### leveldown#close([callback])
 <code>close()</code> is an instance method on an existing database object.

-The underlying LevelDB database will be closed and the `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.
+The underlying LevelDB database will be closed and if supplied, the `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.

-The `callback` argument is required.

 --------------------------------------------------------
 <a name="leveldown_put"></a>
-### leveldown#put(key, value, options, callback)
+### leveldown#put(key, value[, options][, callback])
 <code>put()</code> is an instance method on an existing database object, used to store new entries, or overwrite existing entries in the LevelDB store.

 The `key` and `value` objects may either be `String`s or Node.js `Buffer` objects and cannot be `undefined` or `null`.